Little Chestnuts Prospective Families Open Day

 A full list of the current members of the governing body, including their terms of office, committee memberships and declarations of interest can be viewed from the links below.

-See details about the 2020-21 Roles and Responsibilities for Governors.
+See details about the 2024-25 Roles and Responsibilities for Governors.

 View the list of Woodmancote School Governors.

-View Governor Committee Meeting Attendance Figures.
+View Governor Meeting Attendance Figures.

 We plan with the staff leadership team for the strategic development and improvement of the school, not only in physical terms with regard to the development of the site and facilities, but also in terms of the development of school ethos and the curriculum.